smcaleese/chitchat-linux/README.md

 # ChitChat for Linux
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-ChitChat is a free Ruby on Rails app template.
-Feel free to use it.
+ChitChat is a social networking app implemented in Ruby on Rails.
+Its main feature is the creation of pages and commenting on existing pages.
+Feel free to use it as a template.

 ## Features
 - Login and signup pages and password changing powered by devise.
-- Create a delete pages.
+- Create and delete pages.
-- Comment on these pages.
+- Comment on your own pages or pages created by other people.

 ## Requirements
 - Ruby on Rails:
 [install rails for linux](https://medium.com/@rgdev/how-to-install-ruby-rails-on-ubuntu-16-04-from-scratch-quickly-4da73c67daa3)
+- SQLite3

 ## Installation
 1. Download the project.